Star Wars: Lost Stars: Release

-The novel is released in conjunction with Star Wars: Aftermath on September 4, 2015, as a part of the Journey to Star Wars: The Force Awakens publishing initiative, in preparation for the December 18, 2015 release of the seventh installment in the film saga, Star Wars: The Force Awakens.
+The novel was released in conjunction with Star Wars: Aftermath on September 4, 2015, as a part of the Journey to Star Wars: The Force Awakens publishing initiative, in preparation for the December 18, 2015 release of the seventh installment in the film saga, Star Wars: The Force Awakens.

-The Battle of Jakku, a battle that is first described in the last few chapters of the novel, can be experienced in the Star Wars Battlefront reboot video game, as free downloadable content that is released on December 8, 2015.
+The Battle of Jakku, a battle that is first described in the last few chapters of the novel, can be experienced in the Star Wars Battlefront reboot video game, as free downloadable content that was released on December 8, 2015.

 On May 4, 2017, LINE Corporation released an online manga adaptation of the novel exclusively in Japan.
 Yen Press announced during their Anime NYC panel that they licensed the manga for a North American release.

 Reception

-Sean Keane of NY Daily News wrote "'Lost Stars may be marketed as a Young Adult novel, but Gray crafts a well written, enthralling narrative that will appeal to Star Wars fans of all ages."
+Sean Keane of the New York Daily News wrote "'Lost Stars may be marketed as a Young Adult novel, but Gray crafts a well written, enthralling narrative that will appeal to Star Wars fans of all ages."

+Germain Lussier of Gizmodo wrote: "Lost Stars is a must read for any Star Wars fan looking to get a fix either before The Force Awakens, or after."

 Megan Crouse of Den of Geek wrote "Claudia Gray’s Star Wars book Lost Stars has been a hit among fans so far.
 Originally described as Romeo and Juliet meets Star Wars, it explores the Empire and Rebellion in-depth through the eyes of two young adventurers, Thane and Ciena."

+Screen Rant said that the novel is "one of the most beloved entries into the expanded universe, Lost Stars is as epic as a Star Wars novel can get."
+They later wrote how the book "would work perfectly for a Disney+ adaptation".

+TheGamer called the novel "very well written" and the best prequel to The Force Awakens.